Council of Pisa: Meeting of the council

 On 25 March 1409, the Feast of the Annunciation, four patriarchs, 22 cardinals and 80 bishops assembled in the Cathedral of Pisa under the presidency of Cardinal Gui de Malesset, Bishop of Palestrina, the senior cardinal bishop in both Obediences.
 He had been named a cardinal by Pope Gregory XI on 20 December 1375, before the Schism had even begun.
 Among the clergy were the representatives of 100 absent bishops, 87 abbots with the proxies of those who could not come to Pisa, 41 priors and generals of religious orders, and 300 doctors of theology or canon law.
 The ambassadors of all the Christian kingdoms completed the assembly.
 The opening ceremonies followed the Mass of the Holy Spirit, which was sung by Cardinal Pierre de Thuryeo, Cardinal Priest of Santa Susanna, the senior Cardinal Priest.
 At the conclusion of a sermon, preached by a master of theology, it was announced that the first general session would take place the next day, 26 March.

 At session II, on 26 March, the necessary legal procedure began.
-Two cardinal deacons, two bishops, and two notaries approached the church doors, opened them, and in a loud voice, in the Latin tongue, called upon the rival pontiffs to appear.
+Two cardinal deacons, two bishops, and two notaries approached the church doors, opened them, and in a loud voice, in Latin, called upon the rival pontiffs to appear.
 No one replied.
 "Has anyone been appointed to represent them?" they added.
 Again there was silence.
 The delegates returned to their places and requested that Gregory and Benedict be declared guilty of contumacy.
 This ceremony was repeated on 27 March, 30 March, 15 April and 24 April.
 It was announced that on Monday 15 April, the day after Whitsunday, the Council would address the contumacy of Cardinal Antonio de Calvis (Gregorian Obedience), Cardinal Jean Flandrini, Cardinal Lucovico Fieschi, and Cardinal Antoine de Chalant (Benedictine Obedience).